-SAN FRANCISCO TRANSPORTATION AUTHORITY
+SAN FRANCISCO MUNICIPAL TRANSPORTATION AGENCY

-In determining to approve the proposed Van Ness Avenue Bus Rapid Transit Project ("Van Ness BRT Project" or "Project") and related approval actions, the San Francisco County Transportation Authority ("Transportation Authority," "Authority," or "SFCTA") makes and adopts the following findings of fact and statement of overriding considerations and adopts the following recommendations regarding mitigation measures and alternatives based on substantial evidence in the whole record of this proceeding and under the California Environmental Quality Act, California Public Resources Code Sections 12000 et seq. ("CEQA"), particularly Sections 21081, 21081.5, and 21081.6, the Guidelines for Implementation of CEQA, 14 California Code of Regulations Sections 15000 et seq. ("CEQA Guidelines"), particularly Sections 15091 through 15093, and Chapter 31 of the San Francisco Administration Code ("Chapter 31").
+In determining to approve the proposed Van Ness Avenue Bus Rapid Transit Project ("Van Ness BRT Project" or "Project") and related approval actions, the San Francisco Municipal Transportation Agency ("SFMTA") makes and adopts the following findings of fact and statement of overriding considerations and adopts the following recommendations regarding mitigation measures and alternatives based on substantial evidence in the whole record of this proceeding and under the California Environmental Quality Act, California Public Resources Code Sections 12000 et seq. ("CEQA"), particularly Sections 21081, 21081.5, and 21081.6, the Guidelines for Implementation of CEQA, 14 California Code of Regulations Sections 15000 et seq. ("CEQA Guidelines"), particularly Sections 15091 through 15093, and Chapter 31 of the San Francisco Administration Code ("Chapter 31").
+The SFMTA adopts these findings in its capacity as a responsible agency under CEQA.